The Real and The Abstract: Where is the difference?

 We take services of experts to examine the problem carefully and use whatever is available within our reach to remove the body part in full or at least in part, and eliminate the root cause.
 Whereas, when the same thing happens to our mind, our reaction is not for examining our mind.
 In cases where the problem experienced by our mind is easily, unmistakably recognizable, we might resort to some medication.
-But in all other cases, we employ whatever is available within our reach to agitate everything else in our midst in full or at least in part, till the society is completely at home, with the disturbance felt.
+But in all other cases, we employ whatever is available within our reach to agitate everything else in our midst in full or at least in part, till the society is completely at home with the resulting disturbance.
 (Which could be causing many other ‘minds’ fall sick!)
 Just as we are always longing for a sound body, we are bent upon making our minds unsound.

 Or think of our approach to internal or external stimuli.
 Whenever we are brought to confront something pleasant, the endearing experience alone, is not enough to satisfy us.
 We will be on a search, making a threadbare analysis to study all facets of such an experience.
 Those who get a deeper insight into these stands to get honored also more, providing a natural encouragement to such a behavior.